Skip to main content

 Headers:

-• authorization: Basic (Base64-encoded email and API token)
+• authorization: Basic (Base64-encoded user email and API token)

 Important